What Are Symptoms and Signs of Shingles?

 |Fig. 1: Picture of examples of dermatomes; SOURCE: CDC|Picture of blisters produced during shingles; SOURCE: Medscape

 - The first symptom of shingles is often extreme sensitivity or pain in a broad band on one side of the body (see Figure 1 for an example of dermatomes, areas where individual nerves from the spine function).
-The sensation can be itching, tingling, burning, constant aching, or a deep, shooting, or "lightning bolt" pain.
+The sensation can be itching, tingling (oversensitivity or a pins and needles sensation), burning, constant aching, or a deep, shooting, or "lightning bolt" pain.
 If these symptoms appear on the face, especially near the eyes, seek medical help immediately.
 Other nonspecific symptoms that can occur at the same time are fever, chills, headache, and itching.

 - The rash disappears as the scabs fall off in the next two to three weeks, and scarring may result.